Jersey City Police Offer Safe Halloween Fun

 Trunk-or-Treat with the JCPD

 On Jefferson Street between Central and Summit Avenue, hundreds of witches, ghosts, Pacman, and even a fleet of Star Wars Storm Troopers were seen dancing along to the cha-cha slide in the Jersey City Heights!
-For the 2nd year, the Jersey City Police Department (JCPD) and members of the community held their annual Trunk-or-Treat event in the JC Heights.
+For the 2nd year, the Jersey City Police Department (JCPD) and members of the community held their annual Halloween Trunk-or-Treat event in the Heights.
 Trunk-or-Treat is a free event held annually for Jersey City families to trick-or-treat in a supervised and safe environment.
 This activity is pretty much the Halloween tailgate.
 Instead of local children going door-to-door to get candy, they go from trunk-to-trunk.
 The JCPD lent their police cars, fire engines, and even a SWAT vehicle for the BOO-tastic event while off duty officers dressed up for everyone’s entertainment.
 Adults and children wore their costumes, visited the uniquely decorated cars, filled up on candy, and enjoyed a safe night of Halloween fun!

 Building Community Bridges